 - Upset stomach or throwing up.

-- This drug may change the color of your urine to brown.
+- This drug may change the color of the urine to brown.
 This is normal and not harmful.

-- Do not take antacids that have magnesium trisilicate in them with this drug.
+- Do not give your child antacids that have magnesium trisilicate in them with this drug.

 - Shake well before use.

 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.
 If there is none, ask the pharmacist for a device to measure this drug.